Azure/Microsoft-Defender-for-Cloud/Workflow automation/Protect Azure VM Backup from Ransomware/Readme.md

 3. Go to Access Control (IAM) on the navigation bar.
 4. Press +Add and Add role assignment.
 5. In Check access, go to Add role assignment.
-6. Select the 'VM Contributor' and 'Backup Contributor' Roles.
+6. Select the 'VM Contributor' , 'Backup Contributor', and 'Security Reader' Roles.
 7. Click on the Assignments tab, and seach for the name of your logic app.
 8. Assign access to Logic App.
 9. Select the subscription where the logic app was deployed.